What Should Be Included in a Well-Made Construction Contract

 “There’s a lot of complexity to how these documents interact with each other,” he explains.
 “When you modify one, if you’re not careful, there can be a ripple effect.
 There are multiple layers of documents that have to be taken into consideration.”

-Navigating Price Escalations, Delays, Shortages, and More
+Navigating Price Escalations, Delays, Materials Contracts, and More

 Willingness to negotiate goes a long way toward successfully resolving an issue, and it’s rare that contractors and private owners go to litigation.
 However, patience is vital right now as the construction industry copes with supply and labor shortages.